mihdan/cyr2lat/docs/tasks/v7.0/task-01.01-main-sanitize-title-behavior-capture.md

 - Existing tests still pass.
 - New/updated tests fail if `Main::sanitize_title()` stops preserving any documented legacy behavior.
 - The test names clearly describe the behavior being protected.
-- The tests avoid relying on real WordPress, WooCommerce, WPML, or Polylang installs; use the repository's existing mocks and stubs.
+- The tests avoid relying on real WordPress, WooCommerce, WPML, or Polylang installations; use the repository's existing mocks and stubs.
-- Integration-test scenarios required for this behavior are either implemented where infrastructure already exists or explicitly captured as follow-up tasks with the needed bootstrap/environment notes.
+- Integration-test scenarios required for this behavior are either implemented where infrastructure already exists or explicitly captured as follow-up tasks with the necessary bootstrap/environment notes.
 - Any integration bootstrap notes keep local DB credentials and the local test database name out of tracked files.
 - Production source files are unchanged unless a test-only compatibility adjustment is absolutely required and justified in the PR/task notes.